regen-network/regen-server/migrations/README.md

 By committing your changes you should see a new SQL file in `migration/committed/`.

+## Schema Snapshot

+The schema snapshot is stored and tracked in version control as `migrations/schema_snapshot.sql`.
+Each time you apply a migration in local development this snapshot will be automatically updated.
+See `.gmrc` and `afterAllMigrations` from [the `graphile-migrate` configuration docs](https://github.com/graphile/migrate#configuration) for how this is done.
+This allows us to keep track of the changes being introduced to the schema.
+You must commit your changes to this file.

+This is a helpful file to keep in mind when you have questions about entities in the database.
+For example, it allows you to also view the functions in the database being used in various RLS policies.
+Similarly, you can view the various policies in the database or which tables have RLS enabled.

 ## Deploying to staging or production

-The migrations are always automatically run in CI for staging and production.
+The migrations are always automatically run in Heroku for staging and production.
-See the `migrate` command in `server/package.json`.
+See the `migrate` command in `server/package.json` and `Procfile` for Heroku.

 ## Debugging